bfanselow/CaaS/README.md

 # CaaS
+## Calculator-As-A-Service.
-## Simple Calculator-As-A-Service created for the purpose of exploring the *Falcon* API framework
+### Quick-n-dirty calculator service created for the purpose of exploring the *Falcon* API framework

 ---
 ### GET request syntax: /calc/\<constant\>